 - Known to transmit a number of diseases, including Zika virus, encephalitis, West Nile virus, malaria, dengue, and Chikungunya virus

 - Gray with four black stripes on their thorax and slightly hairy bodies, as well as red eyes with thousands of individual lenses each, providing a wide range of vision

-- Adults are typically between ⅛ and ¼ inches in size
+- Adult house files are typically between ⅛ and ¼ inches in size

 - Found all over the United States, preferring warm, humid conditions